afeins19/obsdian/UHS/performance_reviews/accomplishments.md

 	- displays time partitions of employee off time
 	- shows time adjustments per team as a percentage of total time

-### Patient Access Processing and Dashboard (Experian)
+## Patient Access Processing and Dashboard (Experian)
 Role: Lead Developer
-Automated the ingestion and processing of an excel file pulled from Experian.
+I developed a custom Python-based solution to automate the ingestion and processing of Excel files pulled from Experian, eliminating the need for third-party data loading services and saving the company approximately $80,000 annually.
+The system includes modular, extensible code that simplifies future expansion to additional metrics.
-Uses python to process and generate calculated columns as well as summary views on ingested data.
-Automatically commits data to our reporting database
+It processes raw Excel data, generates calculated columns and summary views, and automatically commits the results to our reporting database

 ### Report Users
 - Patient Access Team